dhcchh/vct-hackathon-esports-manager/README.md

 The goal is to support the scouting and recruitment process for VALORANT eSports teams using an LLM-powered digital assistant.
 The assistant helps build optimal teams by answering questions and analysing.

-Feel free to try out the app here : [link to the app on Streamlit Cloud](https://vct-hackathon-bot-kwjf4xyujwrvhntrmnp55i.streamlit.app/)

 # Project Layout
 ```
 vct-chatbot-repository/